Kornweiss-Medical-LLC/KMLLC/docs/covid19_goodness.md

 This post is a collection of great things that have resulted from the 2019 novel coronavirus and the subsequent pandemic.
 My plan is to add to this list on a regular basis.
 I'll add to the top of the page and I'll date my additions.

 ### Van Down by The River
 This update has absolutely nothing to do with the coronavirus.
-It's insight into a source of perennial comedy genius, Chris Farley's character Matt Foley.
+This is just some amazing insight into a source of perennial comedy genius: Chris Farley's character Matt Foley.
 Apparently this skit was written by Bob Odenkirk!
 Watch Conan O'Brien interview Bob about the history of this skit.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bRabYPab204" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>